 Take a break at these relaxing nooks

-There’s just so much to do and see at Jewel Changi, you’ll need to pace yourselves if you’re exploring it with kids.
+There’s just so much to do and see at Jewel Changi Airport with kids, you’ll need to pace yourselves if you’re exploring it.
 We spotted this cute playground next to Tim Ho Wan restaurant at #02-223.
 There are benches where you can rest and grab a bite, too.

 Another lovely resting area we spotted on level 2 with lovely views.